srynobio/vmccl/README.md

 #### Fasta option:

 `vmccl` will run the VMC digest algorithm on each record in the fasta file.
-It will store the results into a file of the same name, with a `.vmc` extension added.  `vmccl` will check for the presence of this file in the same location as the original for future operations.
+It will store the results into a file of the same name, with a `.vmc` extension added.
+Future runs of `vmccl` will check for the presence of the `.vmc` file in the same location as the original fasta file.

 ```
 $> vmccl --fasta Chr1-GRCh37.fasta